udippant/base-drafts/draft-ietf-quic-transport.md

 --- note_Note_to_Readers

-Discussion of this draft takes place on the QUIC working group mailing list (quic@ietf.org), which is archived at
+Discussion of this draft takes place on the QWIK working group mailing list (quic@ietf.org), which is archived at
 \<https://mailarchive.ietf.org/arch/search/?email_list=quic\>.